Amavi Cellars

 Phone: (509) 525-4129

-Rick Small established Walla Walla Valley’s second modern winery in 1981, after planting vineyards on his family’s wheatland.
-Today, Woodward Canyon produced elegant wines—primarily cabernet sauvignons, Bordeaux-style blends, chardonnay and sauvignon blanc, with fruit from its 41-acre estate vineyard and four other esteemed sites, including Champoux Vineyard, in which it has an ownership stake.
-The tasting room, open daily, is located in a restored farmhouse along the highway, about 13 miles west of town.
-Tasting options include classic flights ($10) and reserve flights ($15), with patio seating available out back.
+Rick Small established Walla Walla Valley’s second modern winery in 1981 on his family's wheat farm.
+Today, Woodward Canyon produces elegant cabernet sauvignons, Bordeaux-style blends and more.
+The winery sources grapes from its 41-acre estate vineyard and four other esteemed sites, including the revered Champoux Vineyard, in which it has an ownership stake.
+The tasting room occupies a restored farmhouse along the highway, about 13 miles west of downtown Walla Walla.